 - How to design your own strategy process, without the need for high-priced consultants

 Participants also receive the Strategic Doing Field Guide and the Strategic Doing Trail Map.
 Both of these items are invaluable tools to support the practice of the discipline.
 Participants also gain access to the Strategic Doing Practitioner Online Resource Library with additional tools, templates, and other resources.
 Those who complete the training receive a digital credential they can use on Linkedin and social media.
 Upon completing of the practitioner training, individuals have everything they need to begin using Strategic Doing right away.

 About Your Instructor

-This Strategic Doing training is called a “masterclass” because it is taught by Dr. Scott Hutcheson.
+This Strategic Doing training is taught by Dr. Scott Hutcheson.
 Scott co-developed the Strategic Doing training with his colleagues Ed Morrison, Peggy Hosea, and Liz Nilsen.
-Scott is also co-author of the Strategic Doing: Ten Skills for Agile Leadership and the Strategic Doing Field Guide.
+He is also co-author of the Strategic Doing: Ten Skills for Agile Leadership and the Strategic Doing Field Guide.
 Scott is the most experienced Strategic Doing instructor on the planet!
 He's taught the discipline to thousands of learners from over 140 different countries.
 He's been teaching since 1989 and he's currently professor of organizational leadership at Purdue University.
 Scott is also a Strategic Doing practitioner and has used the discipline in large and small organizations and communities all over the world.
 Scott not only teaches the principles; but draws on his extensive experience to share real-world applications.
 Scott will serve as the lead instructor for the masterclass but will also bring in co-instructors from time to time who have specialized experiences in using Strategic Doing.
 Scott is a seasoned trainer and presenter.
 His TedTalk Prospection: Reminiscing Forward has received over 1 million views.
 It focuses on one of the key evidence-based insights included in the Strategic Doing discipline.